maxng07/Emulating-TCP_UDP-Client/README.md

 Sample command of NC
 Establishing tcp port 80 session with content “test out the server” to a remote server.

-echo -n "test out the server" | nc -v www.akamai.com 80
+echo -n "test out the server" | nc -v localhost 80

 versus running tcpclient.go with punted text content